vitkin/sfdc-case-matcher-server/README.md

 ## Prerequisites

-This project is based on Apache Ant 1.7 and Apache Ivy 2.3.
+This project is based on Apache Ant 1.7 and Maven Ant Tasks 2.1.3.
-The dependency to Apache Ivy is standalone meaning that Apache Ivy will be automatically installed under `.ivy2` under your user home folder (i.e. `~/.ivy2/` on *nix or `%USERPROFILE%\.ivy2\` on Windows).
+The dependency to Maven Ant Tasks is standalone meaning that Maven Ant Tasks will be automatically installed under `.m2` under your user home folder (i.e. `~/.m2/` on *nix or `%USERPROFILE%\.m2\` on Windows).

 ### Maven dependencies

-The Apache Ivy based dependencies are actually Apache Maven artifacts.
+The Apache Maven Ant Tasks based dependencies are actually Apache Maven artifacts.

 #### Not publicly available: (See the [Notes](#notes) section)